Knitting vs Crochet: Which is Easier? Which is Better?

 Knitters use two needles to create stitches with yarn.
 The knitting pattern you’re working on will determine the size, type and length of needles you’ll use for the project.
 There are straight needles, circular and double-pointed needles and if you get into knitting, you’ll need to figure out what needles you require for the type of project you’re working on.

 Knit fabric has a very different structure than crocheted fabric.
-Knitting makes a “V” shape in is the most basic form and it tends to be more woven instead of knotted.
+Knitting makes a “V” shape in the most basic form and it tends to be more woven instead of knotted.
+Generally speaking, the main stitches used in knitting are the knit and the purl stitches.
+That being said, there are a huge number of knit stitches that you can make based on those foundational stitches.

 - English Knitting (also called throwing): Common in the U.K and in North America, this knitting style involves holding the yarn in the dominant hand